Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include acquisitions of sensor technology companies, expansion into new geographic markets, and investments in research and development.
+Recent Initiatives: Recent initiatives include investments in R&D, expansion into new markets, and acquisitions of complementary businesses.

 Summary